Kodular/Documentation/docs/components/lego-mindstorms/nxt/nxt-color-sensor.md

 |:----:|:-------:|
 |boolean|False|

-Whether the AboveRange event should fire when the DetectColor property is set to False and the light level goes above the TopOfRange.
+_Whether the AboveRange event should fire when the DetectColor property is set to False and the light level goes above the TopOfRange._

 ### Below Range Event Enabled

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('NXT Color Sensor', 'Below Range Event Enabled')]]